 - Those who have had the vaccine but failed to respond.

 Sometimes vaccination fails to give complete protection, but it still affords some benefit.
 In the 1980s, before the MMR vaccine, uptake of measles vaccine was about 50% and so the disease was still endemic.
-I would sometimes see measles in an immunised child, but it was a mild disease lasting a few days compared with a severe disease of a week to 10 days, often with complications in the unimmunised child.
+I would sometimes see measles in an immunised child, but it was a mild disease lasting a few days compared with a severe disease of 10 to 14 days, often with complications in the unimmunised child.
 The MMR vaccine was introduced with an uptake of over 90% within 18 months.
-Notification of measles had run at about 86,000 cases a year with about a dozen deaths.
+Notification of measles had run at about 86,000 cases a year with about two dozen deaths.
 It fell dramatically and deaths ceased.

 Over the years, vaccine scares have been a common event.

 There are four words that help to describe the frequency of a disease and they need explanation.

 - Sporadic means that the disease has an occasional outbreak.